Human Neuromuscular Physiology Lab

 Minoru Shinohara on ResearchGate

 Dr. Shinohara’s research interests include neurophysiological and biomechanical mechanisms underlying motor skills and their adaptations to altered autonomic nerve activity, aging, fatigue, attention, and practice/rehabilitation in humans.
-He is also interested in human-robot interaction, human augmentation, and their potential application to physical activity and sports.
+He is also interested in human-robot interaction, human augmentation, and their potential application to physical activity, sports, and health.
 He uses state-of-the-art techniques in neuroscience, neuroengineering, physiology, and biomechanics (e.g., TMS, EEG, single motor unit recordings, EMG, microneurography, mechanomyography, ultrasound elastography/B-mode, exoskeleton robot) in his research.

 - APPH/BIOL 3755 Human Physiology

 - APPH 8000 Seminar (Research Methods in Applied Physiology)

 - APPH 8803 Neuromuscular Physiology

 - Research Career Enhancement Award, American Physiological Society